cv-bit/dcc-project/README.md

 adding story cards going to hero cards and hero container and random hero selector for creating party published site on netlify

-day 3
+day 3 - 4
 started adding heros created a list of heros and also started making enemy cards and a combat page

-day 4 or 5
+day 5 -6
 added ability to save hero and working on customizing hero stats next will try to add cusomizing stats and companions and a shop added hero functions and ability to increase stats on character selection added ability to set hero name

+day 6 - 7
+adding shop page and guild page will soon add items and purchase also adding inventory and equip slots to heros

 Idea